BerkeleyLibrary/framework/CONTRIBUTING.md

 It may be convenient to also include `-e CAPYBARA_SERVER_PORT=<some port>` so it's easier to navigate to the server Capybara starts.

+#### Debugging user type restricted pages

+Example: If you want to locally debug a model based page that is restricted to student users,

+Go to the model rb file and temporarily add `Alma::Type::LIBRARY_STAFF` to `ALLOWED_PATRON_TYPES`.

 ## Setting up a standalone development environment

 ### Requirements